-UPDATE 11/06/2019: Starting on 4th June, 2019, the National Tax and Customs Administration of Hungary only accepts eInvoices in the new format, XSD version 1.1.
-Version 1.0 will no longer be accepted.
+UPDATE 11/06/2019: As of 0:00 o’clock of 4 June 2019, National Tax and Customs Administration of Hungary, receives the data of the invoices only in the new format, according to XSD version 1.1.
+From that date, data can no longer be reported with version 1.0.

-Version 1.1 is available in test and live environment from January 2019 (both at documentation and application level).
+Version 1.1 is available in test and live environment from January 2019.

-From the end of 4th June 2019, XSD 1.0 may not be used for data supply anymore, invoice data supplies sent through this version will be rejected without processing.
+From 4th of June 2019, XSD 1.0 is no longer be used for data supply .
+Invoice data supplies sent through this version will be rejected without processing.

 Taxpayers must send the invoice data to the NTCA (National TAX and CUSTOMS Administration) without human intervention, via the public internet immediately, after preparation of the invoice.